 Certificate extensions and extended key usage values are identified by object identifiers (OIDs).
-Some of the OIDs used in this document are copied from X.509 [X.509].
-Other OIDs were assigned from an arc delegated by the IANA.
+The OIDs used in this document were assigned from an arc delegated by the IANA.
 No further action by the IANA is necessary for this document or any anticipated updates.